2018 United States House of Representatives elections in Pennsylvania: District 6

 The 6th district consists of Chester County and Reading.
-The incumbent is Republican Ryan Costello, who has represented the district since 2015.
+The incumbent was Republican Ryan Costello, who had represented the district since 2015.
 He was re-elected to a second term with 57% of the vote in 2016.
 On March 24, 2018, Costello announced that he would no longer seek re-election due to the growing Democratic voter demographic in the 6th district.
 Costello formally withdrew his name on March 27.